jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 - If the UI is great but backend services don't work well (or not exist) the UI will not provide value to the user.
 - If backend services work well but there is no UI or the UI doesn't work, the system will not provide value to the user.
 If several applications have similar business need (features) and the UI looks different in each one or works differently (because UI or services), the user experience is so bad
+- If data managed by services and UI is not a valid information to the user or it hasn't enough quality, the value for the user is so poor.

 ![why_microfrontends](/images/microfrontends/products.png)

 So, in my opinion, "Microservices" are the beginning but they are not enough to deliver value.
-The truth is that if we want to provide business value to end users we will need a good user interface working with good services like a whole.
+The truth is that if we want to provide business value to end users we will need a good user interface working with good services and good data like a whole.
 Deliver value means deliver software products or end-to-end components.